Chapter 1:

 Sweet Silence

-Mia Rosswood, now a senior high school student, still never did get rid of her stutters or complete a proper sentence, even when only placing a simple order.
+Mia Rosswood, now a senior high school student, still never did get rid of her stutters or complete a proper sentence, even when just placing a simple order.

 “What was that?
 I can't hear you.”

-Wavy brownish-pink strands fell over her pale face as she lowered her head, light red eyes darting around in a frantic search for a response.
+Wavy, brownish-pink strands of hair fell over her pale face as she lowered her head, light red eyes darting around in a frantic search for a response.

-She looked towards the menu, then lit up at the strawberry-flavored drinks—soft, fluffy, topped with whipped cream, but probably more than she could afford.
-She dug her hand into her pocket to check, and her heart sank, as it only had some coins.
+She looked toward the menu, then lit up at the strawberry-flavored drinks—soft, fluffy, topped with whipped cream, but probably more than she could afford.
+She dug her hand into her pocket to check, and her heart sank as she found only some coins.

 “Then, get out of the way,” snapped the customer behind her.
 “You're making others wait for nothing.”

-Dejected, she stepped away and trudged to the seats beside the window, where her friend was waiting.
-She was a pretty girl with straight red hair and bright green eyes.
-Propped before her on the table was an iced mocha and a plate of chocolate cookies.
+Dejected, she trudged to the seats beside the window, where a pretty girl with straight, red hair and bright, green eyes was waiting.
+It was her friend, Jenny.
+Propped before her on the table was an iced mocha and chocolate cookies.

 “You’re not getting anything?”
 Jenny asked, raising a brow over the rim of her cup.

 Mia gave a half-smile and shook her head.
-“I-I realized I’m not hungry…”
+“I, uh, realized I’m not hungry…”

 Truth be told, she hadn’t had anything but buttered toast for both breakfast and lunch.
-Money was always short even back in the countryside, and she grew up doing odd jobs to make ends meet yet still attending class on an empty stomach.
-Now in high school, the frugal life followed her, especially into overpriced cafés on chilly early-spring days.
+Money was always short, even back in the countryside, where she grew up juggling odd jobs to make ends meet and attending class on an empty stomach.
+Moving to the city, the frugal life followed her, especially into overpriced cafés on chilly, early-spring days.

-As for why she came to such a place, to begin with, it was simply because she wanted to hang out with the one and only friend she'd made since moving to the city.
+As for why she came to such a place, to begin with, it was simply because she wanted to hang out with the one and only friend she'd made in school.

 “I can pay for it, if you want,” Jenny offered with a concerned tone.